Young Alumni Commissioning Project

 Application Information

-Additionally, the online application includes a project summary, list of the creative team, discussion of career impact budget, and work samples.
+The online application includes a project summary, list of the creative team, discussion of career impact budget, and work samples.
 Be sure to access the application via the link above for more details about each of these sections before writing your application.

 Criteria